freebsd/freebsd-src/CONTRIBUTING.md

 Presently, GitHub 'freebsd-src' repository is one of the publish-only services for the FreeBSD 'src' repository the project uses to promote collaboration and contribution.
 Pull requests that need little developer time, are generally small, and have limited scope should be submitted.
-Do not submit pull request that are a problem reports, works in progress, changes that are controversial and need discussion, changes require specialize review, or are security related.
+Do not submit pull requests that are security-related, problem reports, works in progress, changes that are controversial and need discussion, or changes that require specialized review.

 A pull request will be considered if: